paolinadoleva/Breakout/README.md

 I will provide a computer and a clicker for you to present with.
 I will load your presentations ahead of time, so everything will be ready to go and the order will mostly be random.

+## SlideShows 101
+Having to present on a topic is common for most disciplines, this is especially true in engineering fields.
+Being able to present effectively is a valuable skill that comes from practice.
+That being said, there are a few basic rules to follow when making a presentation.
+> You will not be graded based on this section, these are only tips to help you improve your presentation skills.

+__Content:__
+* YOU should be doing the talking, not your slides.
+In other words, __PowerPoint != Presentation__.
+Presentations should contain only the basic bullet points to keep you on track during your presentation.
+They should not contain all of your speech!
+These layouts are affectionately called __word walls__, and they make for bad presentations.
+* Presentations should convey visual ideas that are difficult to describe.
+* You should know your audience, tailor your slides to match the level of detail required for your audience.

+__Presenting:__
+* You should know your presentation before you present, looking at your slides instead of your presentation reflects poorly.
+* Going off on tangents will make it difficult for your audience to understand the key points.
+* Try not to stray from the bullet points on each slide, this coincides with going off on tangents.
+* Don't read verbatim from the slides, YOUR AUDIENCE CAN READ THEM!
+  Elaborate on your points instead!
+  Your audience will get an understanding of the subject matter from your points, your job is to fill in the blanks with your speech.
+* Try to avoid lingering on slides, you will lose your audience's attention with stale slides.
+  Exceptions to this are visual slides or highly detailed slides.
+  Ways to avoid this with detailed visuals is to break up your slide into sections, or copy the visual onto multiple continuous slides.

 ### Live Demo (Optional)
 I will allow up to 5 groups per class to show a live demo of their game.
 You __MUST__ make sure that your game works and that you have a machine to present it with (you need an __HDMI Port__).